shazow/ssh-chat/README.md

   ssh-chat [OPTIONS]

 Application Options:
   -v, --verbose    Show verbose logging.
+  -i, --identity=  Private key to identify server with. (~/.ssh/id_rsa)
-  -b, --bind=     Host and port to listen on.
-(0.0.0.0:22) -i, --identity= Private key to identify server with. (~/.ssh/id_rsa)
+      --bind=      Host and port to listen on.
+(0.0.0.0:22) --admin=     Fingerprint of pubkey to mark as admin.
+      --whitelist= Optional file of pubkey fingerprints that are allowed to connect --motd=      Message of the Day file (optional) --pprof=     enable http server for pprof

 Help Options:
   -h, --help       Show this help message
 ```

 After doing `go get github.com/shazow/ssh-chat` on this repo, you should be able